 The Trust's policy on and arrangements for teachers' pay and remuneration have due regard to the current School Teachers' Pay and Conditions Document (STPCD) issued by the Department for Education.
-Under this policy the pay and remuneration of the Principal, the Deputy Principals, four of the posts of Vice Principal, the Assistant Principals and the Trustee appointed by the teaching staff was determined in 2019/20 accordance with the criteria set out in 2019 STPCD.
+Under this policy the pay and remuneration of the Principal, the Deputy Principals, four of the posts of Vice Principal, the Assistant Principals and the Trustee appointed by the teaching staff was determined in 2020/21 in accordance with the criteria set out in 2020 STPCD.